Katharina Perch-Nielsen

 Katharina von Salis Perch-Nielsen (born 26 October 1940) is a Swiss geologist and orienteering competitor.
 She is a retired adjunct professor at the Department of Earth Sciences at ETH Zurich in Switzerland.
 She retired 1 October 2001.
 During her scientific career, as a professor in the Micropaleontology at the Geological Institute at ETH Zurich, she was highly engaged in promoting gender equality in sciences and active in fighting to improve the position of girls and women in sciences at Swiss universities and high schools.
-She was at the origin of the Office of Equal Opportunities for Men and Women that exists at ETH Zurich since 1993.
+She was at the origin of the Office of Equal Opportunities for Men and Women that has existed at ETH Zurich since 1993.

 Early life and education

 Born in 1940 in Zurich, Switzerland, Perch-Nielsen studied geology at the University of Berne where she also received her PhD in 1965 in geology and sedimentology.

 Sports career

 She competed at the very first European Orienteering Championships, in 1962, where she placed 6th in the individual contest.
 She also won a bronze medal in the unofficial relay, with the Swiss team.
 At the 1964 European Orienteering Championships, she won a silver medal in the relay for Switzerland, and placed tenth in the individual event.
 She won a silver medal in the individual event at the 1966 World Orienteering Championships in Fiskars, and finished 4th in the relay event with the Swiss team.

 She made several climbing first-ascents.
 However, back then she was not allowed to join the exclusively male Alpine climbing club at the Berne University (which was funded by her grandfather).